This course is 2 years part-time or equivalent duration.

 You can find the credit point value of each unit under the Unit Description by searching for the unit in the Handbook.

 Learn more about fees and available payment options.

 FEE-HELP loans cover up to 100% of tuition fees for eligible students.
 By taking out a FEE-HELP loan, the government pays your tuition fees directly to Deakin, and the balance is repaid from your employment income - but only once you're earning over $51,956.

 Please note: fees shown by the calculator are indicative only and based on 2019 rates.
 Actual fees may vary.
 We advise confirming fees with Prospective Student Enquiries prior to enrolment.

 Your estimated FEE-HELP repayments

-- $* is the total tuition fee for a Graduate Diploma of Television Production (8 credit points) at Deakin
+- $* is the 2019 estimated tuition fee for a Graduate Diploma of Television Production (8 credit points) at Deakin

 - is the annual FEE-HELP payment, based on your current salary

 - of your current salary be spent on FEE-HELP

 - gives no warranty and accepts no responsibility for the currency, accuracy or the completeness of the information provided;